 Relevant legislation: Data Protection Act 2018 West Sussex Wellbeing of which Crawley Wellbeing is part, is a service developed in partnership with and funded by West Sussex County Council Public Health and the District and Borough Councils within West Sussex.
-You can find out more about Crawley Wellbeing organisation data protection policies and the contact details of Crawley Borough Council data protection officer on our website: https://crawley.gov.uk/council-information/access-information/privacy-notices We Crawley Wellbeing, collect your data for the following reasons:
+You can find out more about Crawley Wellbeing organisation data protection policies and the contact details of Crawley Borough Council data protection officer on the Crawley Borough Council website.
+We, Crawley Wellbeing, collect your data for the following reasons:

 Who will see your data?

 Within Crawley Borough Council only those staff within the Wellbeing service will have access to secure password protected databases that hold your personal information.
 Any hard copies of forms or other paperwork containing your personal information are stored in locked cabinets accessed only by staff within the Wellbeing service.
 The lawful basis for holding your personal data is as follows:

 Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

 Processing is necessary to protect the vital interests of a data subject or another person.

 Processing is necessary for compliance with legal obligations.